Breaking the Data Barrier in Learning Symbolic Computation: A Case Study on Variable Ordering Suggestion for Cylindrical Algebraic Decomposition: Heuristic baselines

 \section{Heuristic baselines}

 To better evaluate the performance of Transformer models, in this section, we present 11 heuristic methods for CAD variable ordering selection as baselines and evaluate their performance on four CAD order datasets.
-Five of them are existing heuristics, including the classical Brown's heuristic method \texttt{svob}~\cite{Brown04}, the command \texttt{SuggestVariableOrder} in the RegularChains library of Maple ~\cite{DBLP:journals/cca/ChenDLMXXX11} (\texttt{svoc} for short), and three recent ones: \texttt{gmods} in~\cite{DBLP:conf/casc/RioE22}, the pseudo graph feature \texttt{pgf}~\cite{DBLP:conf/icms/ChenZC20}, and \texttt{tone} (T1 in~\cite{DBLP:journals/jsc/PickeringAEC24}).
+Five of them are existing heuristics, including the classical Brown's heuristic method \texttt{svob}~\citep{Brown04}, the command \texttt{SuggestVariableOrder} in the RegularChains library of Maple ~\citep{DBLP:journals/cca/ChenDLMXXX11} (\texttt{svoc} for short), and three recent ones: \texttt{gmods} in~\citep{DBLP:conf/casc/RioE22}, the pseudo graph feature \texttt{pgf}~\citep{DBLP:conf/icms/ChenZC20}, and \texttt{tone} (T1 in~\citep{DBLP:journals/jsc/PickeringAEC24}).
 The rest are variants of them. {Note that the chordal approach proposed in~\citep{DBLP:journals/jsc/LiXZZ23} is not included for comparison, as that method is specially designed for input systems whose chordal graphs are sparse.
 The sparsity immediately gets destroyed as long as there is one input polynomial containing all the variables.
 For this reason,~\citep{DBLP:journals/jsc/LiXZZ23} suggests that the chordal graph approach is ``used in a complementary way with the existing heuristics rather than used competitively". }